leodido/elantech-clickpad-fix/README.markdown

 Install
 -------
-First thing: download this script to your desktop (or adapt the installation commands below).
+First thing: download this script.

-Then open a terminal and digit:
+Assuming taht you've downloaded it in the `Download` folder, open a terminal and digit:
-    sudo cp /home/user/Desktop/elantech-ckickpad-fix.sh /usr/bin/
-    sudo chmod +x /usr/bin/elantech-ckickpad-fix.sh

-Remember to use the correct path using your `user`.

-Go into `System`
+`sudo chmod +x /Download/elantech-clickpad-fix/install.sh` Now we can install the fix:
+`./install`

+Reboot the system.

 Notes
 -----
 The two-finger right-click will continue to work.
+Onche the installation has been done you can delete the downloaded folder.

 Limits / Future work
 --------------------